compuphase/piezo-preamplifier/README.md

 guitars.
 Amplification is fixed at 1&times; &mdash;the circuit is only to adapt the impedance (piezo bridge pickups are pretty loud already).

-Input impedance is *only* 1M&Omega;, but that is because the bridge pickup that I designed this circuit for has a capacitance of 2pF.
-With an impedance of 1M&Omega;
-the low bound of the frequency range is roughly 80Hz, which is fine for a guitar.
+I used this circuit with a Shadow SH097 bridge pickup, which I measured to have a capacitance of 680pF.
+Yet, input impedance of this preamplifier is *only* 1M&Omega;, because the basses were already quite pronounced.

 It is a pretty classic opamp circuit, with the main feature being that it is quite compact (and notably: narrow).
 The idea is to fit this preamplifier into